potassco/benchmark-tool/docs/getting_started/bgen/templates.md

 !!! info
     When using the provided templates you might have to update the runlim version inside the template.

-## Pbs Templates
+## Dist Templates

-Pbs templates describes how a single new job will look like, when grouping multiple jobs together to run on a cluster.
+Dist templates describes how a single new job will look like, when grouping multiple jobs together to run on a cluster.
 This includes setting job parameters such as walltime, loading the environment and deciding in which order the jobs will be run.

 While parameters can be set using the default `#SBATCH` syntax of SLURM, environments can be loaded explicitly in this file or by sourcing a `.bashrc`file.